 Anything you want -- it's your own comfort zone, really.

-I'll help you assess the level of complexity if you already have a pattern in mind.
+We'll help you assess the level of complexity if you already have a pattern in mind.

 A suggestion would be to start on a project that you'll have use for or that you'll like so that the progress is enjoyable.